gregorwolf/SAP-NPM-API-collection/apis/dwc-cli/README.md

 #### Work with commands

 The module exports a `getCommands` function which returns a map of available commands.
 Make sure to always specify the `host` to receive `host`-specific commands.
-Otherwise, when omitting the `host` information, you will only get the list of general commands like `cache-clean`, `cache-init`, ...
+Otherwise, when omitting the `host` information, you will only get the list of general commands like `cache clean`, `cache init`, ...

 ```javascript
 const MY_HOST = "https://mytenant.eu10.hcs.cloud.sap/";